dyn4j/dyn4j.github.io/_posts/2021-05-02-a-faster-broadphase-in-dyn4j-4-0-0.md

 Why the 3-phase approach?
 The narrowphase algorithms are expensive to run, so if we can reduce the possible set of colliding pairs, then we save a lot of processing time.
 If we didn't do this, we'd need to test every object with every other object.
 That's $$ O(n^2) $$ tests - very inefficient especially when it's more common to _not_ be colliding than they other way around.

 Thus, the broadphase is where we detect all the _potential_ pairs of colliding objects.
 More specifically, it returns a set of collision pairs that **may** be colliding.
 Those pairs that are not included in this set are **definitely NOT** colliding.
-The pairs are handed over to the narrowphase where we find out if they truely are or aren't colliding.
+The pairs are handed over to the narrowphase where we find out if they truly are or aren't colliding.
 Now, how does it do this?
 And how does it do it more efficiently than the narrowphase?

 ## Broadphase Collision Detection
 Broadphase collision detection algorithms center around the idea of choosing a simple bounding shape that encompasses the object.
 For example, let's imagine I have a simple square shape and I want to create a bounding shape for it.
 I can use any type of shape I want, but clearly the choice will determine the efficiency of the algorithm.
 In the below picture you see three different possibilities (these are the more common choices):